Application of regularization maps to quantum mechanical systems in 2 and 3 dimensions: Conclusion

 \section{Conclusion}

-We have derived the mapping between equations of motion of a particle subjected to central potentials with damping in 2-dimensions.
-These mappings are obtained for both classical and quantum mechanical systems.
-The two systems we have investigated here are (i) $\frac{1}{r}$ potential with damping, and (ii) $r^2$ potential with damping.

-We have studied in the section 2, damped Kepler motion in 2-dimensions and first mapped it to a particle moving under the combined influence of Kepler and harmonic potentials.
-This is achieved by using time-dependent, point transformation.
-Here, the strength of the harmonic potential is related to the damping constant and thus the system retains memory of the damping force.
-These equations are then mapped to that of harmonic oscillator with an additional, inverted, sextic potential, using Levi-Civita regularization.
-We then showed the equivalence between the Schr\"odinger equation corresponding to $\frac{1}{r}$ potential augmented with the harmonic potential(see Eqn.(\ref{khamsym1})) to the Schr\"odinger equation corresponding to a particle moving under the influence of harmonic potential with an additional inverted, sextic potential.
-Using perturbative solution of the latter, we obtain the eigenfunctions and eigen values of the former where the additional harmonic potential's strength is proportional to the damping co-efficient of the damped motion under the potential $\frac{1}{r}$.
-Our results reduce to the standard results of the mapping between H-atom and harmonic oscillator in the vanishing limit of damping co-efficient, i.e., $\lambda\to 0$.
+We have showed the equivalence between the Schr\"odinger equation corresponding to $\frac{1}{r}$ potential augmented with a harmonic oscillator potential in 2 and 3 dimensions to the Schr\"odinger equation corresponding to a particle moving under the influence of harmonic potential with an additional inverted, sextic potential and interactions in 2 and 4 dimensions, respectively.
+In both cases, the coefficient of the additional oscillator potential controls the strength of inverted sextic potential and interactions.
+For both case, using perturbative solution of the later, we obtain the eigenfunctions and eigen values of the former.
+Our results reduce to the standard results of the mapping between H-atom and harmonic oscillator in the vanishing limit of the co-efficient of additional oscillator potential, i.e., $\lambda\to 0$.